Tony Kanaan: Career

-Formula car racing

-Formula Europa Boxer

-Kanaan began competing in Formula Europa Boxer for the 1994 season.
-Kanaan drove for Cram Competition in a Tatuus-Alfa Romeo.
-Kanaan won the series championship on the strength of five race wins.

-Italian Formula Three
+Karting and junior formula racing

+Kanaan debuted in karting at the age of eight.
+He won multiple São Paulo championships from 1988 to 1990, and also won the Brazilian junior karting championship in 1988.
+He jumped to formula racing in 1991, finishing 6th in points at the Brazilian Formula Ford 1600.
+He also won the inaugural race at Ayrton Senna's kartodrome in Tatuí.
+The following year he finished 5th at the Brazilian Formula Chevrolet.

-Kanaan competed in Italian Formula Three in 1995 for Tatuus in a Dallara 395-Opel.
-Kanaan won a race and secured nine podiums to win 111 points, ranking fifth.
+In 1993, Kanaan competed in the Formula Opel Euroseries, where he placed 10th; he also finished third in the 1993 EFDA Nations Cup with teammate Luiz Garcia Jr. In 1994 he entered the Formula Europa Boxer, where he claimed the title with five wins.
+In 1995, Kanaan competed in the Italian Formula Three Championship for Tatuus in a Dallara 395-Opel.
+He won a race and secured nine podiums to rank fifth in points.

-Indy Lights series

-Kanaan began to compete in Indy Lights in 1996 for Tasman Motorsports, returning for the 1997 season.
+Kanaan left Europe for North America in 1996 to race at Indy Lights for Tasman Motorsports, becoming runner-up with two wins and three second pace finishes.
+He won the title in 1997 with two wins and seven podiums.

 Championship Auto Racing Teams

-Kanaan began to compete in CART in 1998 for Tasman Motorsports, finishing out the season ranked ninth in points, with 92.
-Kanaan won the Jim Trueman Rookie of the Year Award.
+Kanaan began to compete in CART in 1998 for Tasman Motorsports.
+He finishing out the season ranked ninth in points, with two podiums, and won the Jim Trueman Rookie of the Year award.
 In 1999, he signed to drive for Forsythe, and won the pole at the Toyota Grand Prix of Long Beach as well as the U.S. 500 to finish the season ranked 11th.

 In 2000, Kanaan moved to Mo Nunn Racing.
 His best results were a trio of eighth place finishes at the Bosch Spark Plug Grand Prix at Nazareth Speedway, the Motorola 220 at Road America and the Honda Indy 300 on the Surfers Paradise Street Circuit.
 He finished the season ranked nineteenth.

 Kanaan stayed with Mo Nunn Racing for the 2001 season.
 He got his first podium since winning at Michigan in 1999.
 Kanaan later qualified on the pole position at the Target Grand Prix at Chicago Motor Speedway.
 He finished the season ranked ninth.

 In 2002, Kanaan's highlight through the first three races of the season was a second-place start at the Bridgestone Potenza 500 at Twin Ring Motegi.
 Kanaan's best finish in these races was fifteenth at Motegi.
 At the Miller Lite 250 at the Milwaukee Mile, Kanaan and Mo Nunn Racing switched chassis types to the Lola B02/00.
 Kanaan qualified on the pole position at both the Grand Prix Americas at Bayfront Park and The 500 Presented by Toyota at California Speedway, and finished third at both the Molson Indy Vancouver on the Streets of Vancouver and the Molson Indy Montreal at Circuit Gilles Villeneuve.
 Kanaan finished the season in 12th.